shenweiliu/ngex-dialog-legacy/README.md

 # ngex-dialog

 The `ngex-dialog` is published on the [npm](https://www.npmjs.com/package/ngex-dialog).
-The library works for applications with the Angular version 8 or above.
+The library works for applications with the Angular version 8 - 12.

 ## Installation